If you are considering applying to study Fine Art at the Ruskin here is some information about the admissions process.

 N.B.
 It is important that whoever is collecting your portfolio knows your name, i.e., the name that is mentioned on the portfolio, so that they know whose work to collect.
 In the past, companies have arrived with only a delivery address (which may be different to the address on your application form).
 We cannot release portfolios without the company providing a name.

-Please also make sure that your portfolio is collected by the end of term.
+Please make sure that your portfolio is collected by Friday 15 December.

 Colleges (and not the Ruskin School of Art) notify candidates of the shortlisting results.